A 'win-win'

 This led MTE to sign a solar agreement with Silicon Ranch, a national leader in the installation and operation of utility-scale solar projects.
 On behalf of MTE, the Nashville-based company agreed to fund, construct, own, operate and maintain a solar farm within the co-op’s service area.

-Those driving along Christiana Road, a state road that juts off Highway 231 a few miles south of the Murfreesboro city limits, can’t miss the resulting solar farm.
+Those driving along Christiana Road, a state road that juts off Highway 231 a few miles south of the Murfreesboro city limit, can’t miss the resulting solar farm.
 Interconnected panels of photovoltaic cells stand like dedicated soldiers, reliably following and harvesting sunlight and converting it into electricity.
-That electricity feeds directly into MTE’s power grid.
+Per an exclusive purchase agreement, that electricity feeds directly into MTE’s power grid.

 “All we pay for is the electricity being generated, which we’d be buying anyway,” Wagoner said.
-“Because of the deal we’ve made, we’re able to buy it for slightly less than our typical TVA wholesale power costs, which are already some of the lowest in country’s lowest.”
+“Because of the deal we’ve made, we’re able to buy it for slightly less than our typical TVA wholesale power costs, which are already some of the lowest in the country.”

 Cost-efficient sustainability